In this article you will learn the 5 signs of emotional abuse that can't be ignored.

-You and your partner should be able to talk about things and make decisions without having the conversation turn into an argument — if your partner seems to be constantly turning on you during these conversations, it is a sure sign of emotional abuse.
+You and your partner should be able to talk about things and make decisions without having the conversation turn into an argument — if your partner seems to be constantly turning on you during conversations, it is a sure sign of emotional abuse.

 An emotionally abusive person leans towards blaming others instead of taking responsibility himself or herself, thinking that their spouse should be taking care of his or her problems.
 The abuser will shift the blame to their spouse when something doesn’t go quite right and expect them to take care of the consequences.

 Abusers have a distorted view of themselves and the world and those around them; in their mind they are superior to others and deserve special treatment, so they will do whatever they need to do to stay on top.

 There are different methods that an emotionally abusive person will use to stay in control of their partner, all of which can be equally damaging.

 Find out if you or a loved one is in an emotionally abusive relationship and what to do if that is the case.
 Take the confidential Emotional Abuse Test.
 It only takes a few moments and is the first step in learning how to how to stop emotional abuse.

 Many thousands of husbands and wives and committed partners have taken my Emotional Abuse Test and have learned the truth about their relationships.
 These husbands and wives and committed partners have then gone on to learn about various options of how to stop emotional abuse.

 If you have an emotionally abusive wife or an emotionally abusive husband or partner, you need to take decisive action now.